 Some of these changes have presented opportunities.
 The Homelessness Reduction Act will enable the delivery of more effective prevention services to support those at risk of homelessness.
 But funding remains a concern.
 The Housing and Planning Act provides additional powers to deal with rogue landlords.
 The Social Housing Green Paper presents a very welcome focus on the importance of Social Housing within local communities.
-Other initiatives such as 'Help to Buy' enable first time buyers to access a deposit for a mortgage.
+Other initiatives such as 'Help to Buy' enables first time buyers to access a deposit for a mortgage.

 However, many of these changes present real challenges.
 House prices have risen steadily faster than earnings during the past five years.
-Building activity from the Housing Association sector slowed down due to concerns around a number of issues such as reduced rental income, the impact of welfare reform and the availability of support services.
-However, recent evidence now suggest that building activity is now increasing.
+Building activity from the Housing Association sector has slowed down due to concern around a number of issues such as reduced rental income, the impact of welfare reform and the availability of support services.
 Meanwhile, homelessness and rough sleeping remain major concerns.